tmylk/data-kata/validation/dbt/README.md

 This repo is for a solution using DBT and DuckDB.
 For Pydantic, see another repo.

+## Why DBT?

+The idea is to code only in SQL as there are Data Analyts who work in SQL and, say, PowerBI and are not proficient in Python.

+Curious to explore the third-party SQL unit-testing library https://github.com/EqualExperts/dbt-unit-testing/

 ## Exercise

 Load only valid rows from 'data/train.csv'